paulmelis/pm_markdown_extensions/README.md

 ## Installation

-This module is not registered on PyPI, but you can still install it using pip by using:
+This module is not registered on PyPI, but you can still install it using pip by using either one of these commands:

 ```
+# Install from github repo
+pip install -e git+https://github.com/paulmelis/pm_attr_list#egg=pm-markdown-extensions

+# Install from locally checked out repo
 pip install <path-to-this-repo-checkout>
 ```